uea-teaching/computer-vision-2022/lectures/epipolar.md

 - We will _compute_ them using the **projection** matrices and the **fundamental** matrix.

 ::: notes
-we are going to need the projection matrices from last week and the fundamental matrix from earlier.
+We are going to need the projection matrices from last week and the fundamental matrix from earlier.
 :::

 ## Epipolar Axis {data-auto-animate="true}